shinoka7/rcos-status-updates/fall_2018/week_08.md

-	Figure out how to create and manage the database for notification data Going to do a clean install to run shuttletracker locally, get rid of corrupt files
+	Figure out how to create and manage the database for notification data Going to do a clean install to run shuttletracker locally, get rid of corrupt files Change the current format of how notifications are sent out.

 ## Anything Blocking?